mmanouss/MoonBot/README.md

 # moonbot
-A discord bot that shares fun facts about the moon.
+'moonbot' is a Discord bot that shares moon facts and moon-related media with users in a channel.
+The fact or media is sent when the bot detects the word 'moon' in a message.